TechnicPack/TechnicSolder/README.md

 [@GenPage](http://twitter.com/gen_page)

 If you are having issues and can't seem to figure out what's going on, come ask GenPage in IRC @ **irc.synirc.net #technic** or open an issue here on GitHub.
-Support is not guaranteed!